14 Chinese Festivals: Traditions, Dates & Celebrations [Guide]

 Lunar New Year

-Lunar New Year, also known as Chinese New Year or the Spring Festival (春節, Chūn jié), is the most important festival in the Chinese-speaking world.
-It is celebrated on the first day of the lunar calendar, which usually falls between late January and mid-February.
-The festival typically lasts for 15 days, with each day having its own unique customs and traditions.
+Lunar New Year, also known as Chinese New Year or the Spring Festival (春節, Chūn jié), is the most important festival throughout the year in the Chinese-speaking world.
+It begins on the first day of the lunar calendar, usually falling between late January and mid-February, and lasts for 15 days.
+Each day of the celebration carries unique customs and traditions, making it a time of joy, renewal, and family togetherness.

 Lantern Festival